The Nessy Kitchen

 • ½ teaspoon fine sea salt

-• 2 cup oat flour lightly packed and levelled, certified GF if needed
+• 2 cups oat flour ideally weighed or lightly packed and levelled (certified GF if needed)

 US Customary - Metric